dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 Rogachevo, the shootdown of another pair of MiG-25s out there, and the polite cough of the Vinson’s liaison officer inquiring “By the way, sir, did you realize our magazines are completely out of Sparrows?”
-It seems all the heavy fighting with Su-27s and MiG-25s has used them up!
+It seems all the heavy fighting with Su-27s and MiG-25s has used them up\!
 The admiral heaves a heavy sigh, and proceeds to the next re-organization.
 Enterprise, the ‘spare’ carrier, is ordered to come back east and relieve Vinson.
 She’s been guarding the ASW bases from air attack, but